syedtufailasuspro/clashofcode/README.md

 Responses are JSON with `status` and `output` or `message` fields.

-## Current Limitations / Pending Items
+## Pending Items/ Under Development
 - No WebSocket routing yet (Channels is installed, HTTP only).
 - No hidden tests / scoring logic for submissions.
 - Minimal battle state tracking (no timeout or live result sync).